HF Sinclair Corporation (DINO) is ready for next Episode as it posted an annual sales of 18,389 M - News Daemon

 HF Sinclair Corporation (NYSE: DINO) Trading Performance Indicators

-You can see what HF Sinclair Corporation (DINO) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.00.
+Check out the current performance indicators for HF Sinclair Corporation (DINO).
+In the past quarter, the stock posted a quick ratio of 1.00.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.29.
-Likewise, its price to free cash flow for the trailing twelve months is 3.22.
+Likewise, its price to free cash flow for the trailing twelve months is 3.31.

 Technical Analysis of HF Sinclair Corporation (DINO)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 2.59 million.
-That was better than the volume of 2.24 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 2.11%.
-Additionally, its Average True Range was 2.54.
+The latest stats from [HF Sinclair Corporation, DINO] show that its last 5-days average volume of 3.09 million was superior to 2.26 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 31.54%.
+Additionally, its Average True Range was 2.29.

-During the past 100 days, HF Sinclair Corporation’s (DINO) raw stochastic average was set at 26.96%, which indicates a significant increase from 0.46% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 41.42% in the past 14 days, which was lower than the 42.11% volatility it showed in the past 100 days.
+During the past 100 days, HF Sinclair Corporation’s (DINO) raw stochastic average was set at 29.38%, which indicates a significant increase from 13.98% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 45.30% in the past 14 days, which was higher than the 41.23% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $59.44, while its 200-day Moving Average is $48.67.
-However, in the short run, HF Sinclair Corporation’s stock first resistance to watch stands at $49.60.
-Second resistance stands at $50.48.
-The third major resistance level sits at $50.96.
-If the price goes on to break the first support level at $48.24, it is likely to go to the next support level at $47.76.
-Assuming the price breaks the second support level, the third support level stands at $46.88.
+At the time of writing, stock’s 50-day Moving Average is $58.87, while its 200-day Moving Average is $49.18.
+Now, the first resistance to watch is $51.29.
+This is followed by the second major resistance level at $51.83.
+The third major resistance level sits at $52.76.
+If the price goes on to break the first support level at $49.82, it is likely to go to the next support level at $48.89.
+Assuming the price breaks the second support level, the third support level stands at $48.35.

 HF Sinclair Corporation (NYSE: DINO) Key Stats